mickfuzz/dyne_docs/src/terminal/docs/24-installing-software.md

 ## Unpack the archive

-Most software sources come in the form of a compressed \"tape archive\" files that usually have a suffix like \".tar\" or \".tgz\".
+Most software sources come in the form of a compressed "tape archive" files that usually have a suffix like ".tar" or ".tgz".
 The GNU `tar` command can automatically uncompress files ending with a *.gz* or *.tgz* suffix (which means the distributor used GZIP compression) but if other forms of compression were used (such as BZIP2 or LZMA) you have to